threefoldfoundation/info_cloud/src/release_mgmt/support.md

   - please help us test this release
 - 3.0: will be a major release planned for end Q1 2021

-> note: we automatically delete your eVDC's after 2 weeks.
+> Note: On testnet, we automatically delete your eVDC's after 2 weeks.

-> note: read our release notes of 2.5 to understand limitations and know issues.
+> Note: read our release notes of 2.5 to understand limitations and know issues.